AroraXD/IoT-Healthbar-Necklace/README.md

 - On adafruit, select "send data to adafruit io" then pick feedname2 and in data write ``tweet``
 - Hit create action and Finish and you now have a IoT device that flashs blue whenever you tweet

-> Full list commands I have programed my code to respond to
+> Full list commands the code will respond to:

 ```
 tweet